How selling gold from St Andrews by post works

 What happens to a KY-postcode parcel after you post it

-From any Post Office counter in the KY postcode area that covers St Andrews, the service is identical across the whole area.
-A Special Delivery parcel normally reaches our address the next working day, occasionally the day after from the more remote Scottish postcodes.
+The Royal Mail KY postcode area takes in St Andrews and the surrounding part of Fife.
+Handed in at any counter inside it and sent by Special Delivery, a parcel normally reaches our address the next working day, occasionally the day after from the more remote Scottish postcodes.

 Getting it here safely